rschifini/Probabilidades-Generala-y-Poker/README.md

-# Poker Dice Probabilities for Five-of-a-Kind and Four-of-a-Kind
+# Poker Dice Probabilities for Five-of-a-Kind, Four-of-a-Kind and Full House

 The game [Poker Dice](https://en.wikipedia.org/wiki/Poker_dice) is played with five six-sided dice.
 Each player may roll up to 3 times their dice while holding the best dice between throws.